kimsunmi/trans-dark-class/README.md

 # Source Code: Efficient Transparent Polynomial Commitments for zk-SNARKs
-- This is source code for RSA group.
+- This is source code for Class group.

 # Requirments
 - gmp, fmp, antic, openssl